bgplab/bgplab/docs/policy/e-wedgies.md

 * Change directory to `policy/e-wedgies`
 * Execute **netlab up**
 * Log into your router (RTR) with **netlab connect c1** and verify that the IP addresses and the EBGP sessions are properly configured.

-!!! warning
-    The `netlab connect --show` command used in the verification section was introduced in _netlab_ release 1.7.0.
-Automated lab validation requires _netlab_ release 1.8.3.

 ## The Problem